- UK banks’ tech budgets will jump 19% to hit £11.60 billion this year.

 For banks in the UK, standing out with cutting-edge mobile features is costly, competitive, and can seem nearly futile.

 And yet, that’s exactly what they need to do.

-After a pandemic-related slump, banking tech spending in the UK, including internal and customer-facing, will roar back to life, surging to £11.60 billion in 2021, according to Insider Intelligence forecasts.
-That’s £174 per person in the UK.
+After a pandemic-related slump, banking tech spending in the UK, including internal and customer-facing, is roaring back to life, climbing to £13.01 ($17.66) billion in 2022, according to Insider Intelligence forecasts—representing 18.7% growth year-over-year.

 The UK is a contentious digital battleground for many reasons: record branch closures, digital-only challenger banks drawing in customers by the millions, and customers young and old adopting digital as their first choice or, in some cases, only option amid the pandemic.